Updated: Oct 30

 Bread for serving

 Toast cumin seeds in a large dry skillet until fragrant.
 Add olive oil, chopped onion, pepper and any other vegetables you may be using and saute on medium heat until softened.
 Add diced tomato, tomato paste, smoked paprika and beans and bring to a simmer.
 Crack the eggs directly on top, spacing them evenly.
 Alternatively, you can use a spoon to make a little well to crack the eggs into.
-I used duck eggs today, but I usually make it with chicken eggs and have even made it with quail eggs.
-Cover and cook for 5-12 minutes, depending on the size of your eggs and how runny you like your eggs.
+Cover and cook for 5-8 minutes, depending on the size of your eggs and how runny you like your eggs.
 Keep in mind, they do continue to cook a bit once you remove them from the heat.
 Finally, top with your choice of salt, pepper, feta, cilantro, parsley and/or microgreens.
 Serve with fresh bread for dipping.